Abrar-Islam-Oitijjho/TBI-Survival-Analysis/README.md

-# TBI-Survival-Analysis
+# Privacy-Aware TBI Survival Analysis
 Landmark-based survival analysis for predicting time to severe RAP deterioration in TBI patients using early physiological signals.
 Implements Kaplan-Meier, Cox Proportional Hazards, and Random Survival Forest models to compare interpretable and ML-based time-to-event prediction.
+This project extends the original survival-analysis workflow with a privacy-aware preprocessing layer that de-identifies patient-level data before modeling.

 ## Overview